Basil Lekapenos: Origin and early career

 Basil was the illegitimate son of the emperor Romanos I Lekapenos (ruled 920–944) by a concubine.
 It is reported that his mother was a slave woman of "Scythian" (possibly implying Slavic) origin, but according to Kathryn Ringrose "this may just be a pejorative topos".
 The exact date of his birth is unknown; the Oxford Dictionary of Byzantium suggests ca. 925, while the Dutch scholar W. G. Brokaar suggested sometime between 910 and 915.
 Later Byzantine chroniclers like John Skylitzes, Zonaras, and Kedrenos, claim that Basil was castrated as an adult, following the deposition of his father in 944; Michael Psellos however reports that this was done for political reasons during his infancy, a view supported by modern scholars like Brokaar and Ringrose, since castration of adults was considered dangerous and was rather rare.

 His role during the reign of his father is unknown.
 He first appears as the protovestiarios (chamberlain) of Constantine VII Porphyrogennetos (r.
 913–959), the legitimate emperor of the Macedonian dynasty, but it is unclear whether it was Romanos Lekapenos who appointed him to the post or whether Constantine VII gave it to him after Romanos' downfall.
 The contemporary Theophanes Continuatus reports that Basil was a loyal and dedicated servant of Constantine VII, and had a close relationship with Constantine's wife, and his own half-sister, Helena Lekapene.
 Following the deposition of Romanos Lekapenos in December 944, Basil supported Constantine VII when he regained power from Basil's half-brothers Stephen Lekapenos and Constantine Lekapenos in January 945, and was rewarded with senior titles and offices: in his seals and dedicatory inscriptions he is called a basilikos, patrikios, "paradynasteuon of the Senate" (likely a distortion indicating the combined titles of paradynasteuon and protos, "first", of the Senate), as well as megas baioulos (grand preceptor) of Constantine's son and heir, the future Romanos II (r.
 959–963).
-In ca. 947/8 he was raised further from protovestiarios to parakoimomenos (head chamberlain), in succession to Theophanes.
+In c.
+947/8 he was raised further from protovestiarios to parakoimomenos (head chamberlain), in succession to Theophanes.

 In 958, he led troops to the East to reinforce the general (and future emperor) John Tzimiskes in his campaign against the Arabs: the Byzantines stormed Samosata and inflicted a heavy defeat on a relief army under the Hamdanid emir of Aleppo, Sayf al-Dawla.
 The Byzantines made many prisoners, including relatives of the Hamdanid emir.
 As a result, Basil was allowed to celebrate a triumph in the Hippodrome of Constantinople, where the captives were paraded before the populace of the Byzantine capital.
 Basil was an opponent of the Patriarch Polyeuctus (956–970) and sought, with some success, to turn the emperor against him.
 According to the sources, this was because the patriarch castigated the avarice of the Lekapenoi and their relatives.
 He was at Constantine VII's side during his final days, and was the one who wrapped his corpse with its burial shroud.